 Larry Nightingale: "The angels have the phonebox," that's my favourite, I've got that on a T-shirt.

-The Doctor: Sorry, I've got a complex life.
-Things sometimes don't happen to me in the right order.
+The Doctor: Sorry, I've got a bit of a complex life.
+Things don't always happen to me in quite the right order.
+Gets a bit confusing at times.
 Especially weddings.
 I'm rubbish at weddings.
 Especially my own.

 The Doctor: Fascinating race, the Weeping Angels.
 The only psychopaths in the universe to kill you nicely.
 No mess, no fuss, they just zap you into the past and let you live to death.
 The rest of your life used up and blown away in the blink of an eye.
 You die in the past, and in the present they consume the energy of all the days you might have had, all your stolen moments.
 They're creatures of the abstract.
 They live off potential energy.